nstrmx/Goodbye-DPI/README.md

 cargo run --release -- --config your_config.yaml
 ```
 With this configuration, any requests to twimg.com will be routed through the Tor proxy, while all other traffic will continue to be processed by the default proxy at 127.0.0.1:8080.
 This allows you to bypass restrictions on specific hosts without affecting your overall browsing experience.

-#### Conclusion
-The Blacklists feature helps you manage your proxy settings dynamically, ensuring that you can access the content you need without being hindered by IP blocks.

 ## Contributing
 If you would like to contribute to this project, please follow these steps: